unisonweb/unison/README.md

 [Unison](http://unisonweb.org) is a new programming platform, currently under active development.
 This repo contains the code for the Unison node backend (written in Haskell, found in the folder `node`), and the Unison editor (currently written in Elm, found in the folder `editor`).

-Since Unison isn't terribly useful in its current form, the rest of this README will focus on stuff that will be of interest for potential contributors, namely, how to build the code, and a brief tour of the (small but action-packed) codebase.
-If you're just interested in the project and want to follow along with the progress, [unisonweb.org](http://unisonweb.org) is the place to go.
+Since Unison isn't terribly useful in its current form, the rest of this README will focus on stuff that will be of interest for potential contributors, namely, how to build the code, and a brief tour of the (fairly small but action-packed) codebase.
+If you're just interested in the project and want to follow along with the progress, [unisonweb.org](http://unisonweb.org) is the place to go, or you can also say hello or lurk [in the chat room](https://gitter.im/unisonweb/platform).

 Still here?
 All right then!
 Let's get to it.